Engineering Doctorate Candidate at UCL

 If you would like the full PowerPoint presentation files (which may contain embedded videos) for any of the above publications please contact me via email.

 I'm currently investigating specialised light probes, for achieving "context-aware" augmented reality experiences.

 Most recently, I completed an internship at Disney Research in Pittsburgh, working with Iain Matthews, Jean-François Lalonde and Tomas Simon Kreuz.
 Previously, I completed a short internship at Disney Research in Edinburgh, under Kenny Mitchell's guidance.
 In my first year at UCL I worked on Underwater Rendering in Augmented Reality.

 I have also worked on the Automatic Joint Modelling for Printing Articulated Models group project.
 We looked at embedding functional joints in 3D models such that they can be 3D printed without requiring any assembly, with our paper being accepted at SIGGRAPH Asia 2012.

 Previously, as part of a 2nd year undergraduate research internship and my final year dissertation, I have worked on developing, integrating and analysing the performance of memetic algorithms for the BioHEL evolutionary learning system, while being supervised by Dr. Jaume Bacardit.
 Our resulting paper has been published in the Memetic Computing journal.

 I am or have been a teaching assistant for the following courses:

-I usually spend my free time by developing PC/Android games.
-Previously, I have developed a Rubik's cube game, a Backgammon game complete with AI, a reverse space invader game, a "circling rabbit" game, etc. These games, and some other potentially useful small pieces of software, are still available at my old website.
-Currently, I am trying to find spare time to dedicate on Drag a Dragon which will, eventually, be released for the Android and iOS platforms.
+I used to spend my free time developing PC/Android games.
+Previously, I have developed a Rubik's cube game, a Backgammon game complete with AI, a reverse space invader game, a "circling rabbit" game, etc. These games, and some other potentially useful small pieces of software were available at my old website, before the web host got hacked.
+If you would like the binaries, let me know.
+Recently, I was trying to find spare time to work on Drag a Dragon so that it might eventually be released for Android/iOS.